 Weighing an average of 2000 kg, a rhinoceros is not an animal you want to mess with.
-Even though they can be as short as 4 feet tall, they’re a force to be recoked with.
-All, although they have bad eyesight, it’s not as much of an advantage as you might think.
+Even though they can be as short as 4 feet tall, they’re a force to be reckoned with.
+Although they have bad eyesight, it’s not as much of an advantage as you might think.

-Because of the bad eyesight, they remain on high alert at all times.
-They rely on their other senses, but they’re still rather unpredicable.
+Because of their bad eyesight, they remain on high alert at all times.
+They rely on their other senses, but they’re still rather unpredictable.
 Fortunately, they really just prefer to be left alone.
 Too bad, though, because poachers take advantage of this.

 When you step into Africa, don’t be surprised if before, you can feel something slimy coming up your leg, you’re already dead.
 There’s a chance you’ve been eaten by a 50-year-old crocodile.
 Just looking at this picture, we understand why Captain Hook was so afraid.

 Yup!
-The Nile crocodile is almost double in height of an average human being.
+The Nile crocodile is almost double the height of an average human.
 They prefer live prey and eat pretty much anything that moves, killing about 200 to 300 people every year.
 Well, we doubt that this particular croc does anything other than chill with zookeepers all day.